-With the mass of present-day literature offered to the public, much of it desirable reading, the problem confronting people of busy lives is how to find the time for books that are appealing and worth while.
+With the mass of present-day literature offered to the public, much of it desirable reading, the problem confron-ting people of busy lives is how to find the time for books that are appealing and worth while.
 One solution is to find the time to read and to hear commendable book reviews.
 In Forest Hills the opportunity to hear the re-views is given through two channels.
-The Rev. Albert Sheppard, pastor of the Presbyterian Church, gives Sun-day night reviews of books dealing with history, biography, autobiography and some fiction.
+The Rev. Albert views is given through two channels.
+The Rev. Albert Sheppard, pastor of the Presbyterian Church, gives Sunday night reviews of books dealing with history, biography, autobiography and some fiction.
 Mr. Sheppard applies the lessons of the books to present-day conditions in a most interesting way.
 A larger number of book lovers ought to avail themselves of the opportunity of hearing him.

 The current readings chapter of the Women's Club, meeting every other Tuesday afternoon at the homes of members, attracts a large number.
 Books of many fields of literature are reviewed by the members; however, the majority of books covered are fiction.
 Mrs. Phanor J. Eder is chairman.
 On the afternoon of Dec.
-12, at the home of Mrs. Maria Massey, Mrs. Lee Galloway discussed "The Freudian Psychology and Present-Day Fiction" in a thoroughly clear and comprehensive manner.
+12, at the home of Mrs. Maria Massey, Mrs. Lee Galloway discussed 'The Freudian Psychology and Present-Day Fiction" in a thoroughly clear and comprehensive manner.
 She was not only conversant with the type of fiction she was treat-ing and the psychology of Freud, but she referred to the writings of Henry James; "The Mind in the Making," by Robinson; "Literature in a Changing Age," by Thorndyke, and other authoritative books.
 Only fiction written in good taste should be accepted, was Mrs. Galloway's claim.
-A READER.
+A READER. members, attracts a large number.
+Books of many fields A READER.